content-left-bg.png

 • Beginner surfers require a ratio of 1 accredited coach to 6 participants.

-• For activities with a class group of students in years 7–12 who are determined to be water-safe in the activity location (e.g. surf survival certificate), one registered teacher may be sufficient to fulfil recovery, emergency and supervision roles for activities.
+• For activities with a class group of students in years 7–12 who are determined to be water-safe in the activity location (e.g. surf survival certificate), 1 registered teacher may be sufficient to fulfil recovery, emergency and supervision roles for activities.
 In this situation, students must be inducted to respond correctly in an emergency by clearing the water, assembling in a safe area and providing assistance (e.g. seeking adult help, summoning an ambulance and/or acting in a support role in resuscitation).

 Supervisor qualifications

-All adult supervisors must comply with the working with children authority—blue cards procedure and be able to identify, and respond to, risks or hazards that may emerge during the activity.
+All adult supervisors must comply with the working with children authority—blue cards procedure.

-At least one adult supervisor is required to be:
+At least 1 adult supervisor is either:

 Facilities and equipment